tdsimao/IA-Searches/README.md

 - [ ] Write How To section
   - [ ] describe search methods
   - [ ] show how to define a new Problem
+- [ ] Optimize the Find Path Problem
+  - [ ] try to use macro actions